gustavosantossr/gustavosantossr/README.md

 ### Oi, eu sou o Gustavo! 👋

-- 🖥️ Cloud Engineer with years of experience across various sectors, certified by leading technology companies such as Amazon, Microsoft, Google, and Astronomer.
+- 🖥️ Cloud Engineer with years of experience in various sectors, certified by leading technology companies such as Amazon, Microsoft, Google and Astronomer.
 Speaker at technology events in Brazil and abroad.
-Leads a Google partner community in Brazil and participates in programs such as Google Developer Groups, Innovators Hive, Google Cloud AI Trusted Tester, and GitHub Developer.
-Multilingual with experience in innovative data platform projects across Latin America.
-Currently focuses on Cloud FinOps and serves as a technology and innovation specialist for Brazilian federal agencies, dedicated to promoting effective problem-solving and fostering a culture of continuous transformation.
+Leads a Google community in Brazil, the GDG Cloud Brasília.
+Has extensive experience in innovative data platform projects and multicloud environments throughout Latin America.
+Currently focused on Cloud FinOps and working as a technology and innovation specialist for Brazilian federal agencies, dedicated to promoting effective solutions for problems and fostering a culture of continuous transformation.

 ### 🚀 Skills
 <div style="display: inline_block">